rekmus/silgy/README.md

 ```

 ### bool QS(param, variable)
-Search URI-decoded query string for *param* and if found, copy its value to *variable* and return TRUE.
+Search query string for *param* and if found, URI-decode it, copy its value to *variable* and return TRUE.
 Otherwise return FALSE.
-For POST and PUT it assumes query string is in payload.
+For POST, PUT and DELETE methods it assumes query string is in payload.
 QSVAL is just a typedef for C-style string, long enough to hold the value, as QS makes the check.
 Example:
 ```source.c++